 Pros and Cons of the Hedged Grid System

 - Systematic way to make profits under typical market conditions

-- It doesn’t rely on strong trends.
-Grid trading can generate profits in trendless, predominantly sideways markets.
-These conditions are very common in forex.
+- Doesn’t rely on strong trends.
+Grid trading can generate profits in trendless, sideways markets.
+Conditions which are common in forex.

 - Using multiple entry/exit levels means you’re less likely to be “taken out” by price spikes, market noise, or abnormally wide spreads.

 - It’s doesn’t rely on a single “absolute view” of the market direction.

-- It’s relatively easy to code software (e.g. an expert advisor) to execute and manage the order flow.
+- Easily automated to execute and manage the order flow.

-- In order to realize profits quickly, traders are often tempted to cash in their winners too early.
-But losing trades are erroneously left to ride out with deep drawdown until retracement occurs.
-This can unbalance the whole system and cause it to yield a negative risk-return.
+- To realize profits quickly, traders are often tempted to cash in winners too early but losing trades are left to ride out with resulting deep drawdowns.